MaxPolak97/congestion-predictive-modelling/README.md

 This repository is the home of an innovative solution developed to optimize the electricity grid managed by Stedin, ensuring over 2 million households in the Netherlands have reliable and efficient energy distribution.
 By leveraging data science and machine learning, we're on a mission to predict and prevent grid congestion before it occurs.

 ## Problem Statement 📢
-In the face of ever-increasing energy demands, our electricity grids are pushed to their limits.
+In the face of ever-increasing energy demands and the integration of renewable energy sources, our electricity grids are pushed to their limits.
 Congestion can lead to outages and the need for costly infrastructure upgrades.
 This project addresses these critical challenges by creating a predictive model capable of forecasting electrical load peaks, allowing for proactive measures to mitigate potential congestion issues.

 ## Project Aim 💡
 The primary goal of this project is to build a predictive model that not only forecasts the grid load 48 hours into the future but also serves as a decision-support tool for the operators at Stedin.
 With this model, we aim to: